 Knowing the symptoms and signs of cocaine addiction or cocaine abuse can be crucial.
 If you think you, or someone close to you, might be in denial or doubt about the effects that cocaine or crack addiction might be having on your, or their, life, then being aware of some of the signs and symptoms to look out for can prove very useful.

-If you would prefer to talk to someone who has been through addiction themselves and can help direct you towards the right help for you, or a loved one, call Port of Call for free on 0800 002 9010.
+If you would prefer to talk to someone who has been through addiction themselves and can help direct you towards the right drug rehab to support your personal recovery, call Port of Call 0800 002 9010

 The short-term effects and symptoms of cocaine use on the body include constricted blood vessels, dilated pupils and an increase in body temperature, heart rate and blood pressure.
 People who take cocaine will feel hot and may start to shake or twitch.